harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 How many and what parts of speech there are depends on the language and the grammar we intend to build.
 Some common choices are:
 - Nouns (divided into proper and common, countable and uncountable...)
-- Verbs (divided into transitive, intransitive and ditransitive)
+- Verbs (divided into transitive, intransitive and ditransitive, but also, based on their function, into auxiliary, modal and main)
 - Adjectives
+- Adverbs;
+  - directional and locative (place)
+  - degree
+  - manner
-- Adverbs
+  - temporal
 - Pronouns ans anaphora (e.g. itself)
-- Determiners (e.g. articles and numerals)
+- Qualifiers
+  - Numerals
+  - Determiners:
+    - Articles
+    - Demonstratives
+    - Possessives
+    - Quantifiers
 - Prepositions
 - Conjunctions
+- Particles

 But also:
 - Complementizers (e.g. that, for, if...)
 - Negations

-- Auxiliaries (is, do, have, to)
-- Modal verbs (will, would, shall, should, can, could)
+For representing subcategories, one may use _features_ (syntax: ±feature).

-Finer distinctions (e.g. tenses for verbs), aka features in theoretical grammars, can be found in the Penn Treebank set.
+Finer - but not excessively fine - distinctions (e.g. tenses for verbs), aka features in theoretical grammars, can be found in the Penn Treebank tagset.

 ## Phrases, aka non-terminal symbols
 Words associate with certain other words and form units.
 In order to find the constituents of a sentence, we can make use of several __tests for constituency__: